arttuKonttila/Node-API-Exercise/README.md

-# node-api
+## About The Project

-A simple example of a node.js API created during TTC8430-3003 course at JAMK
+This is a simple execution of a node.js API created for TTC8040-3003 course at JAMK University of Applied Sciences.